markormesher/backup-scripts/README.md

 > See also: [Building Your Own Linux Cloud Backup System](https://medium.com/@mormesher/building-your-own-linux-cloud-backup-system-75750f47d550).

-- Various machines backup to a Borg Backup repo on `bigmike` (tiny home server).
+- Various machines backup to a Borg Backup repo on `tatsu` (tiny home server).
-- `bigmike` syncs the Borg repo to Backblaze B2.
+- `tatsu` syncs the Borg repo to Backblaze B2.

 ## Schedules